Sac1802/Practice_In_C/Practice18/README.md

-Sure!
-Here's the README translated into English:

----

 # Roman Numerals Decoder in C

 This repository contains a solution to the [Roman Numerals Decoder](https://www.codewars.com/kata/51b6249c4612257ac0000005/c) kata from Codewars, implemented in C.